zapccu/mqtt_cul_server/README.md

 For the CUL, you just need to configure the serial device of the dongle in `mqtt_cul_server.ini`.

+The name of the configuration file can be changed by specifying command line option `--config Filename`.

 ### Intertechno

 For Intertechno-based switches, you need to configure the system ID,